larkintuckerllc/city-events-map-prototype/README.md

 to to previous lesson, install the dependencies and Bootstrap-Loader with the following commands:**

+**note:** The large number of loaders are required to handle the multiple types of source files provided with Bootstrap, e.g., styles, fonts, images, and JavaScript.

 `npm install --save-dev node-sass`

 `npm install --save-dev bootstrap-sass`